 "We've been able to fix a lot of issues with the checkout, things customers didn't get, things that didn't work, or problems that we didn't see but customers did.
 When you had to keep restarting snapshots, you risked missing a problem that came up in the store at a time when recordings weren't being generated.
 Now, with continuous capture in Recordings, you don't have the fear of missing out.
 You can always see the actual data, it's there waiting for you.
 You can trust that Hotjar will be ready for you, and you know the recordings are there."

 Hotjar’s evolution from snapshots to continuous capture will be completed in phases and will be limited to certain tools within Hotjar and specific price plans at first.
 As we get feedback from initial customers and fine-tune the new experience, we will eventually make this the standard for all of our customers and across all tools in Hotjar.

 The first step was taken last week when sites on our Business plans with an allowance of 50,000 pageviews/day or higher (price plans from $/€189 and up) got access to continuous capture in Recordings.
 If your site is on a plan that already has access, you can read more here about how continuous capture works in Recordings, what has happened to your existing snapshots, and the daily recordings allowances for your plan.

 Continuous capture in Heatmaps will follow in the third quarter of 2020.
-The full rollout across all tools and to sites on all Business plans will be completed in the fourth quarter of 2020.
+The full rollout across all tools and to sites on all Business plans will also be completed in the third quarter of 2020.